Wisconsin Municipal Attorneys

 Some municipal bodies inadvertently violate provisions of the state’s Open Meetings and Public Records laws.
 Violations can result in financial penalties, and repeated offenses can erode public trust and leave a body or employee exposed to potential litigation.
 Our team of legal professionals at West & Dunn can counsel local governments in these areas and will work to facilitate total compliance.

-Our Municipal Services
+Contact Our Municipal Lawyers Today

 I am grateful they took my case and I highly recommend them.- Andrew L.